zeljkoobrenovic/grounded-architecture/_site/manuscript/epub/2022-07-15-economics.md

 As with any analogy, the financial options analogy has its limits.
 Again, it **is not easy to quantify** architecture values and have metrics for the value of separation of concerns or horizontal scaling.
 Second, while the metaphor may be easy to grasp for an economic audience, it may **require explaining** to other stakeholders, who may be less familiar with financial options markets.

-## A Framework
+## A Communication Framework

-In the end, I share a framework I developed to explain the economic value of architecture and tech investment (Figure 4).
+In the end, I share a communication framework I developed and used to explain holistically the economic value of architecture and technology investment (Figure 4).

 ![Figure 4: A framework for discussing investments and options.](assets/images/economics/economics_framework.png)

-I separate the value of investments in two buskets:
+I separate the value of investments in two buckets:
 * Increasing and protecting revenue and
 * Reducing costs and risks.